 To keep your bobby pins in place, use a paper clip holder.
 The magnetic opening makes them incredibly convenient to grab bobby pins and prevents the mess in your bathroom drawer.
+A good option to consider is the Mr. Pen Magnetic Desk Toy.
 If you don't have a paper clip holder, use a magnetic strip instead.
 It uses the same science.

 2) Use a Carabiner

 Carabiners are great hair tie holders.
 Simply connect all of your hair ties to one to keep them all together.
 Additionally, because they are all connected by hooks, you can hang the carabiner someplace where you won't lose it, like a towel rack.